Homeschool Options: À La Carte vs. Boxed Program

 For example, I know parents who buy the Story of Civilization complete set, supplement it with reading materials purchased from RC History and sign up older children with online classes with Homeschool Connections to create a homemade program for the entire family

 The primary benefits of the à la carte approach are customization and flexibility.
 You can choose exactly what materials are best suited for your unique children, and you can use those materials as intensively or leniently as you wish.
 As there is no “program,” you are not bound by what resources you use or do not use.
-The mix and match approach allows optimal level of elasticity in your homeschool.
+The mix-and-match approach allows an optimal level of elasticity in your homeschool.
 It is also generally cheaper than a boxed program.
-I’ve spent as little as $100 for an entire semester worth of resources using the à la carte approach.
+I’ve spent as little as $100 for an entire semester’s worth of resources using the à la carte approach.

-I personally believe that this leg work is an integral part of the homeschooling experience; if you enjoy research, organization, and making plans, you’ll probably love this part as well!
-It is hard work, but if you want a curriculum that works to your individual child’s needs, or if you want to explore out-of-the-box coursework, this approach may be for you.
+I personally believe that this legwork is an integral part of the homeschooling experience; if you enjoy research, organization, and making plans, you’ll probably love this part as well!
+It is hard work, but if you want a curriculum that works to your individual child’s needs or if you wish to explore out-of-the-box coursework, this approach may be for you.

 Which Approach is Right for You?